ipoom-jeong/gaudi-lab/index.md

 ## News

-**[24.11]** Our paper, "Warped-Compaction: Maximizing GPU Register File Bandwidth Utilization via Operand Compaction", has been accepted to the IEEE International Symposium on High Performance Computer Architecture (HPCA).
+**[24.11]** Our paper, "Warped-Compaction: Maximizing GPU Register File Bandwidth Utilization via Operand Compaction," has been accepted to the IEEE International Symposium on High Performance Computer Architecture (HPCA).
 Big congratulations!

-**[24.11]** Our paper, "	Marching Page Walks: Batching and Concurrent Page Table Walks for Enhancing GPU Throughput", has been accepted to the IEEE International Symposium on High Performance Computer Architecture (HPCA).
+**[24.11]** Our paper, "	Marching Page Walks: Batching and Concurrent Page Table Walks for Enhancing GPU Throughput," has been accepted to the IEEE International Symposium on High Performance Computer Architecture (HPCA).
 Big congratulations!

-**[24.07]** Our paper, "Demystifying a CXL Type-2 Device: A Heterogeneous Cooperative Computing Perspective", has been accepted to the IEEE/ACM International Symposium on Microarchitecture (MICRO).
+**[24.07]** Our paper, "Demystifying a CXL Type-2 Device: A Heterogeneous Cooperative Computing Perspective," has been accepted to the IEEE/ACM International Symposium on Microarchitecture (MICRO).
 Big congratulations!

 **[24.07]** **Junhwan Lee** has joined our lab as an undergraduate research intern.
 Welcome aboard!

-**[24.04]** Our research proposal, "Development of CXL-based PNM Architecture and Simulation Platform for LLM Acceleration", has been accepted.
+**[24.04]** Our research proposal, "Development of CXL-based PNM Architecture and Simulation Platform for LLM Acceleration," has been accepted.

 **[24.03]** **Dr. Ipoom Jeong** has joined the Department of System Semiconductor Engineering as an Assistant Professor, and **GAUDI Lab** is embarking on an exciting journey to explore innovative and intriguing computer architectures and systems!